Small is Beautiful

 Because they are free to move around, the children meet and talk with one another and learn to discuss common problems.
 They resolve conflicts, answer questions, borrow and lend, and assist each other in many ways.
 We offer “grace and courtesy” lessons to bring awareness to the specifics of social relations.
 With the teacher modeling first, children role-play many different scenarios: the proper way to ask a favor, greet someone, invite someone to play and so on.

 Our classroom extends into the outdoors

-There is a teacher available for the outdoor area and an appealing list of activities – gardening and harvesting activities, woodworking, art projects, movement activities, music — to name a few.
+We spend time in our beautiful established outdoor area every day offering an appealing list of activities – gardening and harvesting activities, woodworking, art projects, movement activities, music — to name a few.

 …and it goes out into the wider world as well

 Every year we select three or four countries to focus on during the year usually connected with a timely celebration.
 The selection is based on countries that relate to our third and fourth-year students’ ethnicities or their families’ travels and experiences or a strong interest in a particular culture.
 Other countries are added to offer a broader picture of the world taking into account the rich variety of customs, religions, foods, geographical features, and wildlife.